nwrenger/shitboard/README.md

 > Done

 ### app
-- Add virtual mic with own mic input for fooling others in online calls
+- Add tauri integration
+- Mic integration

 ### web
-- Add App tab, for showing theres is now a more comprehensive app
+- Add Point for showing theres is now a more comprehensive app